Delta wing

 A delta wing is a wing shaped in the form of a triangle.
 It is named for its similarity in shape to the Greek uppercase letter delta (Δ).

-Although long studied, it did not find significant applications until the Jet Age, when it proved suitable for high-speed subsonic and supersonic flight.
+Although long studied, the delta wing did not find significant practical applications until the Jet Age, when it proved suitable for high-speed subsonic and supersonic flight.
 At the other end of the speed scale, the Rogallo flexible wing proved a practical design for the hang glider and other ultralight aircraft.
 The delta wing form has unique aerodynamic characteristics and structural advantages.
 Many design variations have evolved over the years, with and without additional stabilising surfaces.

 General characteristics

 Structure

 The long root chord of the delta wing and minimal area outboard make it structurally efficient.
 It can be built stronger, stiffer and at the same time lighter than a swept wing of equivalent aspect ratio and lifting capability.
-Because of this it is easy and relatively inexpensive to build – a substantial factor in the success of the MiG-21 and Mirage aircraft series.
+Because of this it is easy and relatively inexpensive to build—a substantial factor in the success of the MiG-21 and Mirage aircraft series.

 Its long root chord also allows a deeper structure for a given aerofoil section.
 This both enhances its weight-saving characteristic and provides greater internal volume for fuel and other items, without a significant increase in drag.
 However, on supersonic designs the opportunity is often taken to use a thinner aerofoil instead, in order to actually reduce drag.

 Aerodynamics

 Low-speed flight and vortex lift

 Like any wing, at low speeds a delta wing requires a high angle of attack to maintain lift.
 At a sufficiently high angle the wing exhibits flow separation, together with an associated high drag.

 Ordinarily, this flow separation leads to a loss of lift known as the stall.
-However for a sharply-swept delta wing, as air spills up round the leading edge it flows inwards to generate a characteristic vortex pattern over the upper surface.
+However, for a sharply-swept delta wing, as air spills up round the leading edge it flows inwards to generate a characteristic vortex pattern over the upper surface.
 The lower extremity of this vortex remains attached to the surface and also accelerates the airflow, maintaining lift.
 For intermediate sweep angles, a retractable "moustache" or fixed leading-edge root extension (LERX) may be added to encourage and stabilise vortex formation.
 The ogee or "wineglass" double-curve, seen for example on Concorde, incorporates this forward extension into the profile of the wing.

 In this condition, the centre of lift approximates to the centre of the area covered by the vortex.